GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 ### Configuring Just-in-Time (JIT) Access

-To reduce the attack surface and secure the VM:
+To minimize security risks, enable Just-in-Time (JIT) access to the VM:

-1. Enable **Just-in-Time Access** through Microsoft Defender for Cloud.
+1. Go to **Microsoft Defender for Cloud** in the Azure portal.
-2. Restrict RDP access to specific IPs for a limited time.
+2. Enable JIT for the VM, restricting RDP access to specific IPs for limited timeframes.
-3. Verify updated rules in the VM's Networking tab.
+3. Verify updated rules in the Networking tab of the VM.

 ![Just-in-Time Access Configuration](./images/microsoft denfnder.png)